Meet the Armadillo

 Unique Birthing

-In the nine-banded armadillos, the young ones are produced from a single fertilized egg.
-This results in the birth of four identical pups in one litter.
-Other species may give birth to 1-8 pups.
-All the species nurse their pups with milk.
+In nine-banded armadillos, all young ones are produced from a single fertilized egg, which results in the birth of four identical pups in one litter.

 Survival